jomjol/AI-on-the-edge-device/README.md

 - Extended MQTT with absolute Change (in addition to rate)
 - Internal optimization, removal of modelfile from `config.ini` (is now read out of the cnn file directly)

-- TFMicro/Lite: Update (espressif Verision 20220417)
+- TFMicro/Lite: Update (espressif Version 20220417)
 - ESP-IDF: Update to 4.3.0

 Rolling (2022-04-17)